 The recommended surgical procedure for resectable colon cancer is an en bloc resection and adequate lymphadenectomy.
 Adequate pathologic assessment of the resected lymph nodes is important with a goal of evaluating at least 12 nodes.
 Adjuvant therapy with FOLFOX or CapeOx (both category 1, preferred), FLOX (category 1), 5-FU/LV (category 2A), or capecitabine (category 2A) is recommended by the panel for patients with stage III disease.
 Adjuvant therapy for patients with high-risk stage II disease is also an option; the panel recommends 5-FU/LV with or without oxaliplatin (FOLFOX or FLOX) or capecitabine with or without oxaliplatin (category 2A for all treatment options).
+Patients with resectable T4b tumors may be treated with neoadjuvant systemic therapy prior to colectomy.

 Patients with metastatic disease in the liver or lung should be considered for surgical resection if they are candidates for surgery and if all original sites of disease are amenable to resection (R0) and/or ablation.
-Preoperative chemotherapy can be considered as initial therapy in patients with synchronous or metachronous resectable metastatic disease.
+Six months of perioperative systemic therapy should be administered to patients with synchronous or metachronous resectable metastatic disease.
 When a response to chemotherapy would likely convert a patient from an unresectable to a resectable state (ie, conversion therapy), this therapy should be initiated.
-Adjuvant chemotherapy should be considered after resection of liver or lung metastases.

-The recommended post-treatment surveillance program includes serial CEA determinations, and periodic chest, abdominal, and pelvic CT scans; colonoscopic evaluations; and a survivorship plan to manage long-term side effects of treatment, facilitate disease prevention, and promote a healthy lifestyle.
+The recommended post-treatment surveillance program for patients with resected disease includes serial CEA determinations, and periodic chest, abdominal, and pelvic CT scans; colonoscopic evaluations; and a survivorship plan to manage long-term side effects of treatment, facilitate disease prevention, and promote a healthy lifestyle.

 Recommendations for patients with disseminated metastatic disease represent a continuum of care in which lines of treatment are blurred rather than discrete.
 Principles to consider at initiation of therapy include pre-planned strategies for altering therapy for patients in both the presence and absence of disease progression, including plans for adjusting therapy for patients who experience certain toxicities.
 Recommended initial therapy options for advanced or metastatic disease depend on whether the patient is appropriate for intensive therapy.
 The more intensive initial therapy options include FOLFOX, FOLFIRI, CapeOx, and FOLFOXIRI.
 Addition of a biologic agent (eg, bevacizumab, cetuximab, panitumumab) is either recommended or listed as an option in combination with some of these regimens, depending on available data.
-Chemotherapy options for patients with progressive disease depend on the choice of initial therapy.
+Systemic therapy options for patients with progressive disease depend on the choice of initial therapy.
 The panel endorses the concept that treating patients in a clinical trial has priority over standard treatment regimens.